Cloud Integration – Checks in JMS Message Queue Monitor

-This blog describes the checks available in Queue Monitor, which will be available for customers with the 15-October-2017 release.
-It describes the where-used feature and the consistency checks, when to use them and what to do in case inconsistencies are detected.
-It also gives some guidance on the resources used in the JMS broker and the monitoring options for them.
-The Queue Monitor and it’s features are available for SAP Cloud Platform Integration customers with an Enterprise Edition license.
+This blog describes the checks available in the Queue Monitor, which is available for customers with Enterprise Edition.
+It describes the where-used feature and the consistency checks, when to use them, and what to do if inconsistencies are detected.
+It also gives some guidance on the resources used in the JMS broker and the options for monitoring them.
+The Queue Monitor and it’s features are available for SAP Cloud Integration customers with an Enterprise Edition license.

 Checks in JMS Queue Monitor

-To be able to operate your JMS scenarios (as described in the Blog ‘Configure asynchronous Messaging with retry using JMS Adapter’) and the JMS queues used within, it may be necessary to know which queues belong to which scenarios/integration flows, which queues are not used anymore and how much of the capacity in the JMS instance is used.
-It may also be required to check if there are integration flows using JMS or AS2 adapter deployed, but the queue configured is not available (anymore) on the cluster.
+To be able to operate your JMS scenarios (as described in the blog ‘Configure asynchronous Messaging with retry using JMS Adapter’) and the JMS queues used within them, you might need to know which queues belong to which scenarios/integration flows, which queues are no longer used and how much of the capacity of the JMS instance is used.
+It may also be necessary to check whether any integration flows using JMS or AS2 adapter are deployed, but the queue configured is not available (or no longer available) on the cluster.

-To help you analyzing the queues available on your cluster and cleaning up unused ones, some checks were introduced.
+To help you analyze the queues available on your cluster and clean up any unused queues, some checks have been introduced.

 - Queues that are not used by any of the deployed integration flows

 - Queues that are referenced by deployed integration flows, but do not exist

 If no consistency issues are found you get an information message that no unused or missing queues exist.
 This is the desired result:

 Queues No Longer Used